Donna Stifler

-Donna Stifler (born February 24, 1965) was elected to the Maryland House of Delegates, representing District 35A, Harford County in 2006 after defeating incumbent Joanne Parrott.
+Donna Stifler (born February 24, 1965) is an American politician who was elected to the Maryland House of Delegates, representing District 35A, Harford County in 2006 after defeating incumbent Joanne Parrott.

 Education

 Stifler attend Bel Air High School.
 She earned her B.S. from North Carolina State University in 1987.

 Career

 After college, Stifler was a pharmaceutical sales representative and also a fifth grade teacher.
 She is the founder and director of the Bel Air High School Foundation.

 She is a member of several organizations including Harford Habitat for Humanity, Harford County Republican Women, the Republican Club of Harford County and the Harford County Chamber of Commerce.